-- 1. Maintain a 3.0 GPA for retention in the UNC Graduate School and the Program in Acoustically Handicapped. - 2.
-Satisfactorily complete pre-professional responsibilities as listed in the Undergraduate Bulletin for acoustically handicapped majors. - 3.
-Satisfactorily complete the Oral/Practical Examination to be taken the quarter prior to the practicum. - 4.
-Satisfactorily complete the written comprehension examination to be completed the quarter prior to the practicum. - 5.
-Submit the first day of classes each quarter the "grade report" from the previous quarter to be placed in the student's file. - 6.
-At the end of each quarter of the program, the student's progress is considered by the faculty admissions committee.
+1. Maintain a 3.0 GPA for retention in the UNC Graduate School and the Program in Acoustically Handicapped.

+2. Satisfactorily complete pre-professional responsibilities as listed in the Undergraduate Bulletin for acoustically handicapped majors.

+3. Satisfactorily complete the written comprehension examination.

+4. Submit the first day of classes each quarter the "grade report" from the previous quarter to be placed in the student's file.

+5. At the end of each quarter of the program, the student's progress is considered by the faculty admissions committee.
 Accomplishments in theory and practice, relationship with students and others, and general development are considered.
 The Acoustically Handicapped faculty reserve the right to place on probation, or require withdrawal from the program any student who, in their professional judgment, fails to satisfy the requirements of scholarship, performance or personal suitability.

-An Alternative Non-Certified Master's Degree in the Area of Acoustically Handicapped have completed training and certification in the Area of Acoustically Handicapped.
+An Alternative Non-Certified Master's Degree in the Area of Acoustically Handicapped

+This program is designed for teachers who have completed training and certification in the Area of Acoustically Handicapped.
 Its primary goal is to provide an advanced degree.
 The program can be completed during summer school and will generally be designed around the graduate year of the Five Year Master's Program.

-SPECIAL EDUCATION: TEACHING MENTALLY RETARDED CHILDREN
+SPECIAL EDUCATION: TEACHING THE MENTALLY HANDICAPPED